spree/spree/guides/content/integration/consuming.md

 <pre class="headers"><code>Asynchronous Response</code></pre>
 <%= json :async_message_response %>

-On receipt of an asynchronous response, the Integrator will wait the alloted delay period and begin polling the _update_url_ using an exponential back-off algorithm for a completion response.
+On receipt of an asynchronous response, the Integrator will wait the alloted delay period and begin polling the _update_url_ for a completion response.

 Each poll to the _update_url_ will be a HTTP POST containing just the _message_id_:

 <pre class="headers"><code>Update Request</code></pre>
 <%= json :update_request %>

-The endpoint can respond with either the standard:
+The endpoint can then choose to respond to this update message with either the standard:

 * _asynchronous response_ - if the message has NOT yet been completed successfully.
 * _synchronous response_ - if the message HAS been completed successfully.